gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 im.show()
 {% endhighlight %}
 The format attribute identifies the source of an image.
 If the image was not read from a file, it is set to None.
 The size attribute is a 2-tuple containing width and height (in pixels).
 The mode attribute defines the number and names of the bands in the image, and also the pixel type and depth.
 Common modes are `L` (luminance) for greyscale images, `RGB` for true color images, and `CMYK` for pre-press images.<br>
-Above four row codes will open and display a image on the screen. it will use the default image viewer of your computer to show the image.
+Above four-row codes will open and display an image on the screen. it will use the default image viewer of your computer to show the image.
 ![image]({{site.cdn_baseurl}}/assets/image/python-pillow-02.jpg){: .center-image }

 + **resize()**